carbonplan/research/articles/stripe-2021-insights/index.md

   of robustness in the data.
 All values are self-reported and should be interpreted with care.
 Due to reporting inconsistencies, volumes are shown as gross removal (tCO₂) whereas prices are shown as net negative removal (offered
   $/net tCO₂).
-For the Stripe 2021 RFP data, where we had estimated of net removal, we confirmed overall trends were similar using those values instead.
+For the Stripe 2021 RFP data, where we had estimates of net removal, we confirmed overall trends were similar using those values instead.
 </FigureCaption>